Park Jin-young: 2015–2017: Hosting and acting roles

-In 2015, Jinyoung was cast in a supporting role in the drama This is My Love, which aired on JTBC from May 29 to July 18.
+In 2015, Park was cast in a supporting role in the drama This is My Love, which aired on JTBC from May 29 to July 18.
 His portrayal of the male lead's younger counterpart caught attention and he received favorable reviews for his natural acting of a teenage boy.
 His stable performance showcasing the typical bluntness, rough rebellion, and subtle excitement of a teen's first love was deemed unbecoming of a rookie and was noted to be completely different from Got7's soft boyfriend image.
-Although the previous roles hadn't sparked his interest in acting, while filming This is My Love Jinyoung realized that it was actually fun, and the memories of that time prompted him to continue working as an actor.
+Although the previous roles hadn't sparked his interest in acting, while filming This is My Love Park realized that it was actually fun, and the memories of that time prompted him to continue working as an actor.
 The same year in March he was hired as official host for M Countdown alongside Shinee's Key, group member BamBam and CNBLUE's Jung-shin.
-Jinyoung left his position as MC in March 2016 to focus on activities with Got7, including the group's first worldwide concert tour.
+Park left his position as MC in March 2016 to focus on activities with Got7, including the group's first worldwide concert tour.

-In 2016, Jinyoung was cast as the male lead in the independent film A Stray Goat, directed by Cho Jae-min: in the film, he played a high school student who moves to the town of Goseong where he meets a girl, who is an outcast because of rumors and suspicions about her father.
-The movie was theatrically released on March 1, 2017, and premiered at the 17th Jeonju International Film Festival.
+In 2016, Park was cast as the male lead in the independent film A Stray Goat, directed by Cho Jae-min: in the film, he played a high school student who moves to the town of Goseong where he meets a girl, who is an outcast because of rumors and suspicions about her father.
+The film was theatrically released on March 1, 2017, and premiered at the 17th Jeonju International Film Festival.
 In September 2016, he was cast for a supporting role in the drama The Legend of the Blue Sea, where he portrayed the teenage version of Lee Min-ho's character, the male lead of the series.
-In February 2017, SBS announced Jinyoung, NCT's Doyoung, and Blackpink's Jisoo as the new fixed MCs of Inkigayo.
+In February 2017, SBS announced Park, NCT's Doyoung, and Blackpink's Jisoo as the new fixed MCs of Inkigayo.